System Design Space

 What to discuss in an interview

-• Why large block size reduces metadata overhead and increases throughput.
+• Why large block size reduces metadata pressure and increases aggregate throughput.

-• How placement policy balances locality, fault domains and network cost.
+• How placement policy balances locality, failure domains, and network cost.

-• Why single-master is historically simpler, and how to evolve to HA.
+• Why single-master designs were historically simpler and how to evolve them toward HA.

-• How to check integrity: checksums, scrubbing, background repair.
+• How to validate integrity with checksums, background scrubbing, and automated repair.

-• Where is the boundary between DFS and Object Storage and how do they combine in the data platform.
+• Where the boundary sits between DFS and object storage inside a data platform.

 Reference